thunder/docker-thunder-php/README.md

 - `BRANCH_NAME` - Thunder distribution branch
 - `THUNDER_PROJECT` - Thunder project branch
 - `ADDITIONAL_PHP_PACKAGES` - Composer install will use provided packages add then to Thunder installation **(not tested)**

+### How to build image

+In base repository directory execute following command to build 7.3-cli variation of image.

+`docker build -f 7.3/cli/Dockerfile .`